Azure Government CSP application process

 - Acceptance of Terms and Conditions

-After the validation has been completed and terms have been signed, you are ready to transact.
+After the validation has been completed and terms have been signed, you're ready to transact.
 For more information on billing, see Azure plan.

 - To review incentives, sign in at Investments and incentives.